-Ve hicl cle Description:
+Vehicle Description:

-Destination: Project:
+Destination: Project ination: Projec ct:

-Name of Operator: Date:
+Name of Operator: e of Operator: Date:

-[ ] Mileage log with credit card, insurance paperwork and Accident Report Form [UTNHERI.AR2016] present
+[] Mileage log with credit card, insurance paperwork and Ac [UTNHERI.AR2016] present cident Report Form

-[ ] Fire extinguisher present and charged
+[] Fire extinguisher present and charged

-[ ] Jack and spare tire present and in working condition
+[] Jack and spare tire present and in working condition

-[ ] Fuel level sufficient for day's activity
+[] Fuel level sufficient for day's activity

-[ ] Oil level good
+[] Oil level good

-[ ] Coolant level good
+[] Coolant level good

-[ ] Power steering fluid level good
+[] Power steering fluid level good

-[ ] Belts and hoses in good condition
+[] Belts and hoses in good condition

-[ ] Visual inspection of tire condition, tire pressure test
+[] Visual inspection of tire condition, tire pressure test

-[ ] Headlight, taillight, turn indicator and license plate I ight test
+[] Headlight, taillight, turn indicator and license plate light t est

-[ ] Windshield wipers in good condition
+[] Windshield wipers in good condition

-[ ] Horn functional
+[] Horn functional

-[ ] Trailer light test (if present)
+[] Trailer light test (if present)

-[ ] Trailer air line inspection (if present and applicable)
+[] Trailer air line inspection (if present and applicable)

-[ ] Isolation bag visual inspection and pressure check (i f applicable)
+[] Isolation bag visual inspection and pressure check (if app licable)

-[ ] Oil reservoir check (if applicable)
+[] Oil reservoir check (if applicable)

-op Ol era pera problems observed in the vehicle inspection must be e ator of the vehicle is responsible for communicating th rations Manager and either taking appropriate corrective ating condition, or halting use of the vehicle until suffic e problem to the Chief Engineer or re action to return the vehicle to a s afe
+Any problems observed in the vehicle inspection must be entered into the vehicle's ogbook.
+The operator of the vehicle is responsible for communicating the problem to the Chief Engineer or Operations Manager and either taking appropriate corrective action to return the vehicle to a safe operating condition, or halting use of the vehicle until sufficient corrective action has been taken.

-No otes S: